 In fact, it’s one of the fastest growing “industries” around, with more than 1,000 across the country, all looking a little different based on unique community interests and needs.
 New Hampshire already has fourteen of its own dedicated makerspaces comprising the NH Makerspace Network, of which Makers Mill is a participant.
 As a member of Makers Mill, you become part of a network of people and organizations across the globe with shared values and goals.

-Today, architectural designs for Makers Mill are ready to go to bid, all necessary state and town approvals are in place, and over 94% of the needed funds have been committed!
+The end is in sight!
+Architectural designs are completed, state and town approvals are in place, funds for Phase I of the building renovation have been secured, and construction has begun!
 Makers Mill will be the first dedicated Community Makerspace & Vocation Hub in Carroll County, NH.